2024–25 UEFA Women's Champions League

 The 2024–25 UEFA Women's Champions League was the 24th edition of the European women's club football championship organised by UEFA, and the 16th edition since being rebranded as the UEFA Women's Champions League.
 It was the final edition to feature a 16-team group stage.
 The winners automatically qualified for the 2025–26 UEFA Women's Champions League league phase, the 2026 FIFA Women's Champions Cup semi-finals and the 2028 FIFA Women's Club World Cup.

 The final was held at the Estádio José Alvalade in Lisbon, Portugal.

-Arsenal won the match 1–0 for their second UEFA Women's Cup/Champions League title and the first in 18 years.
+Arsenal won the match 1–0 against defending champions Barcelona for their second UEFA Women's Cup/Champions League title, and their first in 18 years.

 Association team allocation

-The association ranking based on the UEFA women's country coefficients is used to determine the number of participating teams for each association:
+The association ranking based on UEFA women's country coefficients was used to determine the number of participating teams for each association: